w3f/General-Grants-Program/grants/grant_application_template.md

 10/17/2019 - Milestone 5: Runtime module development for substrate account decryption of runtime storage.

 10/28/2019 - Milestone 6: Begin UI development for leveraging secret store bond with triplecheck module.
+Begin documentation for the Triplecheck runtime module.

 11/8/2019 - Milestone 7: Component UI development for interacting with Substrate and the Triplecheck module.